ak2489/Oda-Nobunaga/README.md

 * Features just after the opening the full responsive nav bar includes links to different parts of the timeline of event.
 * This feature allows the user to quickly move down the page to find the relevent information.
+* In the future I would have liked to make the Nav bar stick to the top of the page once it is scrolled past.
+I was unsure of how to use the JavaScript part of it.

 ![navigation image](../Oda-Nobunaga/assets/docs/nav-bar.jpg)